Another hot reading on job market sends Wall Street lower

 AP Business Writers

-Stocks fell broadly on Wall Street and Treasury yields rose Thursday afternoon after another hot reading on the job market raised worries that the Federal Reserve will need to continue inflicting pain on the economy in order to fight inflation.
+Stocks fell broadly on Wall Street and Treasury yields rose Thursday after another hot reading on the job market raised worries that the Federal Reserve will need to keep inflicting pain on the economy to fight inflation.

 Technology, health care and industrial stocks weighed most on the market.
-Microsoft fell 2.7%, UnitedHealth Group slid 2.4% and Honeywell International was off 2.6%.
+Microsoft fell 3%, UnitedHealth Group slid 2.9% and Honeywell International lost 2.7%.

 The pullback came after payroll company ADP reported a bigger-than-expected increase in jobs at private companies last month.
 The U.S. government also reported that the number of Americans applying for unemployment benefits fell to the lowest level in more than three months last week.

-The strong jobs market reports follow a government report on Wednesday showing a higher than expected number of job openings in November.
+On Wednesday, a government report showed a higher than expected number of job openings in November.
+The strong labor market reports set the stage for the release on Friday of the Labor Department’s snapshot of hiring in December.

+In recent months, that closely watched monthly employment figure has typically come in stronger-than-expected when following a robust ADP jobs report, according to Brad McMillan, chief investment officer for Commonwealth Financial Network.

+“The real question for investors tomorrow will be whether the economy continues to grow faster than expected — and faster than the Fed wants — or will it stay in a sweeter spot with continued moderate growth,” he wrote Thursday.
+“The data suggests the former.”

 The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.71% from 3.69% late Wednesday.
 The nation’s housing market has slowed sharply over the past year as the average rate on the benchmark 30-year mortgage more than doubled.